risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-source.md

 Optionally, you can define a `schema.registry.name.strategy` if `schema.registry` is set.
 Accepted options include `topic_name_strategy`, `record_name_strategy`, and `topic_record_name_strategy`.
 If either `record_name_strategy` or `topic_record_name_strategy` is used, the `key.message` field must also be defined.
 For additional details on name strategy, see [Subject name strategy](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#subject-name-strategy).

-:::caution Experimental feature
+:::note Beta feature
-`schema.registry.name.strategy` is currently an experimental feature, and its functionality is subject to change.
-We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
-You may use this feature at your own risk.
+`schema.registry.name.strategy` is currently in Beta.
+Please contact us if you encounter any issues or have feedback.
 :::

 :::info